roytang/blog/content/posts/2008/05/grand-prix-trial-manila-i.md

 url: /2008/05/grand-prix-trial-manila-i/
 ---

-The GPT was today: Sunday, 25-May-2008 as Robinson&'s Galleria.
+The GPT was today: Sunday, 25-May-2008 as Robinson's Galleria.

-I&'m sad that the GPTs are all scheduled on Sundays.
+I'm sad that the GPTs are all scheduled on Sundays.

 The deck I brought: